samplerepo-alt/Coursera-Coupon/README.md

 ## How Long Do The Coursera Coupon Code Deals Last?

 Coursera deals don’t stick around for long.
-The current **40% OFF for 3 months offer** is a limited-time discount.
+The current **40% OFF for 3 months offer OR Coursera Summer Discount for 40% OFF** are limited-time discount.

 ### Big Coursera promo like this usually appears during: